LargeScaleMeanShift - Large-Scale MeanShift¶

 This application can be a preliminary step for an object-based analysis.

 It generates a vector data file containing the regions extracted with the MeanShift algorithm.
-The spatial and range radius parameters allow to adapt the sensitivity of the algorithm depending on the image dynamic and resolution.
+The spatial and range radius parameters allow adapting the sensitivity of the algorithm depending on the image dynamic and resolution.
 There is a step to remove small regions whose size (in pixels) is less than the given ‘minsize’ parameter.
 These regions are merged to a similar neighbor region.
 In the output vectors, there are additional fields to describe each region.
 In particular the mean and standard deviation (for each band) is computed for each region using the input image as support.
 If an optional ‘imfield’ image is given, it will be used as support image instead.

 This section describes in details the parameters available for this application.
 Table presents a summary of these parameters and the parameters keys to be used in command-line and programming languages.
 Application key is LargeScaleMeanShift .